-site An object representing the site on which the registered; depending user installed, either whether django.contrib.sites is this may be an instance of django.contrib.sites.models.Site (if the sites application is installed) django.contrib.sites.requests.RequestSite (if not).
+registered; site An object representing the which the user depending django.contrib.sites installed, of is this be an instance either may django.contrib.sites.models.Site (if the sites application is installed) django.contrib.sites.requests.RequestSite (if not).
 Consult the documentation for the Django sites framework for details regarding these objects' interfaces.

-registration/activation email.txt
+registration/activation\email.txt